 Can I Use Credit Card In Thailand?

-Yes, credit cards are accepted all over Thailand but in the more small local family ran business they will more than likely not have the facilities to accept credit cards.
+Yes, credit cards are accepted all over Thailand but the more small local family ran businesses will more than likely not have the facilities to accept credit cards.
 In large cities and touristy areas, credit cards are generally accepted.
-There is normally an extra 3 to 5% fee added on to the final price when paying be credit card.
+There is normally an extra 3 to 5% fee added on to the final price when paying by credit card.